 I’ve met many very successful Assistants who have worked extremely hard to prove that they can take on additional work and eventually have worked their way up the corporate ladder but have encountered more obstacles than many of their colleagues because of their Assistant job title.

 So, we know it can be done.
 We’ve all seen examples of Assistants who have moved on from their role into that of an Executive.
 How do we take those first steps when accelerating your Assistant career path and progression.
 Here are a few tips:

 Understand the bigger picture

 You may focus all of your attention on one Executive or a small team, but your role will bring you into contact with the company’s decision-makers.

 You are privy to their conversations and how they come to make decisions.

-Ensure you listen to these people and build up your knowledge of the company and also your overall business acumen.
+Ensure you listen to these people and build up your company’s knowledge and your overall business acumen.

-If you know why decisions are made in the organisation, then you can start to make choices about your everyday work following the same strategy as the Executive team.
+If you know why decisions are made in the organisation, you can start making choices about your everyday work following the same strategy as the Executive team.

-When it comes to your review, you can demonstrate to your manager that not only do you understand the company’s strategy, you are implementing it into your work by thinking strategically.
+When it comes to your review, you can demonstrate to your manager that you understand the company’s strategy and implement it into your work by thinking strategically.